martencassel/binaryrepo/README.md

 * Local

 Accessing docker repos from binaryrepo server requires a reverse proxy in front of the binaryrepo server.
-See nginx.conf.
+See docker-compose.yaml

 ## Background (Remotes)
 Performance of package managers (Docker, Helm, Go etc) can be significantly improved by reusing previously fetched resources from the internet to a shared cache server.